satanveer/focus-flow/README.md

 ---

 ## 15. License
 License not yet selected.
-Treat as “All rights reserved” until a license file appears.
+Treat as "All rights reserved" until a license file appears.

 ---

 ## Appendix: Quick FAQ
-**Why localStorage instead of IndexedDB?** Simplicity + low data volume.
-Can upgrade later.
+**Why Appwrite instead of Firebase?** Self-hosting option, better privacy control, excellent developer experience.
 **Why not Redux/Zustand?** Native context + reducers are enough at current scale.
-**Does data survive refresh?** Yes, everything persisted unless you clear site data.
+**Does data survive refresh?** Yes, everything synced to Appwrite cloud.
+**Can I use it offline?** Currently requires internet connection.
+Offline mode planned for future.
 **Any telemetry?** None.
+Your data stays between you and your Appwrite instance.
+**Mobile support?** Fully optimized with bottom navigation and responsive design.
+**Google Calendar required?** No, internal calendar works independently.
+Google sync is optional.

+---

+**Recent Updates:**
+- 🎉 Added mobile bottom navigation with 5 main sections
+- 📱 Optimized login page for mobile devices
+- 📅 Enhanced calendar with interactive tooltips and multi-event view
+- 🔄 Implemented dual-calendar system (Appwrite + Google Calendar)
+- ✨ Focus sessions now auto-log to both calendars with task details
+- 🎨 Modern gradient-based UI with Untitled UI inspiration
+- ⚙️ Added logout option in Settings page

 ---